 Preheat the oven to 350 F. Marinate chicken wings for 15 minutes in a mixture of scallion, garlic, ginger, hoisin sauce, water, honey, salt, and pepper.

 Place chicken wings on a baking sheet and bake for 30 minutes, brushing occasionally with marinade.

-Turn oven to broil and broil chicken wings five more minutes.
-Turn wings every two minutes to avoid burning.
+Turn oven to broil and broil chicken wings for 5 more minutes.
+Turn wings every 2 minutes to avoid burning.